USFWS/secas/workshops.md

 description: Sign up for a workshop to review a draft of the Southeast Conservation Blueprint.
 layout: page
 ---
-<blockquote>Workshops are over for 2024--we'll update this page for future workshop series!</blockquote>
+<blockquote>Workshops are over for 2024--we'll update this page in the future for the next workshop series!</blockquote>

 <h2>Register for a workshop</h2>